You may submit the following forms for membership in several ways:

 - You may download the form, fill in the blanks (without the credit card information), save the form on your computer, then attach the saved form to an email to email@example.com, AND THEN click on the payment form below to make your payment and/or a donation online in a secure setting.
 (We’ll match your membership fee payment to your membership application.)

-If you have any questions or concerns about the membership forms, please email us at firstname.lastname@example.org.
+If you have any questions or concerns about the membership forms or you are outside North America and experiencing issues with the online forms, please email us at firstname.lastname@example.org.